The Crüxshadows

-The Crüxshadows /ˈkruːʃædoʊz/ is an American dark wave and dark synthpop band currently based in Jacksonville, Florida, United States.
-The band has an international following of fans and has toured North America, Europe, and Asia.
+The Crüxshadows /ˈkruːʃædoʊz/ is an American dark wave and synthpop band currently based in Jacksonville, Florida, United States.
+They made their debut with the album ...Night Crawls In (1993), and have since released such albums as Telemetry of a Fallen Angel (1996), DreamCypher (2007), As the Dark Against My Halo (2012), and Astromythology (2017 & 2018).
+The band has an international fanbase and has toured North America, Europe, and Asia.

 History

 The band was originally formed in 1992 by Rogue, Sean Flanagan and Tim Curry, in Tallahassee, Florida.

-The Crüxshadows formed in 1992 in Tallahassee, Florida by Rogue (vocals, words, concepts, drum-machines, songsmithing, & electric violins), Sean Flanagan (computers, drum machines, programming, and synthesis), and Tim Curry (computers, programming, equipment, & guitar work) during the summer.

-The Crüxshadows self-released their debut album, ...night crawls in in 1993, initially only as a cassette.
+Rogue served as songwriter and lead vocalist, and also played drum machines and electric violins; Flanagan also played drum machines and provided sound synthesis and computer programming; and Curry also provided computer programming, as well as equipment and guitar work.
+They self-released their debut album, ...Night Crawls In, in 1993, initially only as a cassette.

-In 1994 the Crüxshadows recorded and released ″Ballrooms on Mars″ on Old School Records and re-recorded "Bloodline" from their '93 release.
+In 1994, the Crüxshadows recorded and released a cover of T. Rex's "Ballrooms of Mars" on Old School Records, and re-recorded "Bloodline" from their debut release.

-In 1995 the band recorded their second album Telemetry of a Fallen Angel.
+In 1996, the band released their second album, Telemetry of a Fallen Angel.
 Initially it was simply a self released CD, but it was acquired and released by Nesak International/Kato Records, and later released and distributed by Dancing Ferret Discs.
 Years later it would be acquired by Rogue's own label Wishfire Records.

-Telemetry of a Fallen Angel was released nationally in the United States in 1996.

-In 1997 both Sean Flanagan and Tim Curry left the band shortly after signing a record deal with Nesak International/KATO Records.
+In 1997, both Sean Flanagan and Tim Curry left the band shortly after signing a record deal with Nesak International/KATO Records.
 Rogue absorbed their interest in the band as well as their commitments under the new contract, and became the only member of Crüxshadows for a time.
-Determined to not be dragged down by the comings and goings of other members, Rogue learned to use synthesizers and computers himself to maintain Cruxshadows' musical direction.
+Determined not to be dragged down by the comings and goings of other members, Rogue learned to use synthesizers and computers himself to maintain Crüxshadows' musical direction.

-Rogue started working on new material for the band's follow-up album in 1998.
+Rogue started working on new material for the band's third album in 1998.
 He recruited several new players including Chris Brantley, Kevin Page, Rachel McDonnell, and Trevor Brown.
 The band resumed touring nationally and finished work on their third studio album.
-During this period The Cruxshadows signed an ill-fated deal with New England-based Mere Mortal Records to release The Mystery of the Whisper.
+During this period the Crüxshadows signed an ill-fated deal with New England–based Mere Mortal Records to release The Mystery of the Whisper.
 A few months prior to putting out the disc, Mere Mortal was forced out of business due in part to its acquisition of a debt-heavy distributor.
-With a new album, but no label, The Cruxshadows eventually partnered with Patrick Rodgers' startup label Dancing Ferret Discs.
-The Cruxshadows would spend a little more than a decade signed to Dancing Ferret.
+With a new album, but no label, the Crüxshadows eventually partnered with Patrick Rodgers' startup label Dancing Ferret Discs.
+The Crüxshadows would spend a little more than a decade signed to Dancing Ferret.